diegomtz28/Post-OS-Ticket-config/README.md

 - Adjust ticketing workflows and Fields: Customize the ticketing system to reflect the business, including priorities, SLAs, and custom fields.
 - Define User Roles and Permissions: create roles for staff and define access levels to ensure proper functionality and security.

+**Take a screenshot of the Os-Ticket admin dashboard where you configured email notifications, custom ticket fields, or user roles.**
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>